jnzd/ast-project/README.md

 ### Final report (06.06.)
 A final report (as a conference-style paper) to describe what we have achieved.
-1. Abstract: about 200 word summary of the project
+1. Abstract: about 200-word summary of the project
 2. Introduction:
     - Describe and motivate the problem
     - High-level overview of the approach